Owais-Ahmed7/react-scheduler-pro/README.md

 # React Scheduler Pro

-React Scheduler Pro is a lightweight and powerful event Calender.
+React Scheduler Pro is a lightweight and powerful event Calender built with Flexbox.
 React Scheduler Pro – your essential toolkit for effortlessly managing schedules and events within your React applications.

 ## Demo